markbirss/MESHBULLET/README.md

-Send PCB Gerber for PCB manufacture ( JLCPCB allow 5 pcs mimimum )
+* Send PCB Gerber for PCB manufacture ( JLCPCB allow 5 pcs mimimum )

-3D print parts
+* 3D print parts

-Glue into place the RJ45 end of into the RJ45 Lan Cap
+* Glue into place the RJ45 end of into the RJ45 Lan Cap

+* Flash board with firmware ( still to release or merge this DIY varaint )

+* Aseemble SMA connectors and glue together parts

-Used B-7000 glue ( needs about 2 days to cure well )
+Use B-7000 glue ( needs about 2 days to cure well )

 Pictures